Old French law: Pays de droit écrit

-Attempts at codifying
+Attempts to codify

 In the 18th century, Voltaire declared that in travelling through France one changed the laws as often as one changed horses.

-When the Napoleonic Code entered into force in 1804 all the coutumes were abolished.
+When the Napoleonic Code entered into force in 1804 all coutumes were abolished.
 However, French customary law was incorporated into the substance of the code.

 North America

 In 1664, under the royal act creating the French East India Company, the Custom of Paris became the only law of the land in New France.
 In 1866 the Civil Code of Lower Canada was adopted in Lower Canada.
 The majority of the Code's rules borrowed heavily from the Custom of Paris.